gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 [Git is][git] a tool to manage and record changes to files, and it works just as well for a single person on their own personal computer as it does for hundreds of contributors collaborating together on a single project.
 Technically speaking, git is a (free and open source) _distributed version control and source code management software_.

 But why use git?
 Most introductory git tutorials start by assuming that the reader is familiar with version control systems, has tried a few of them, and is now considering whether or not git is the tool they'll want to use.
-Usually what they're really talking about is reasons for using a [Distributed Version Control System][dvcs] verse a [Centralized Version Control System][cvs].
+Usually they're really talking about *reasons for using* a [Distributed Version Control System][dvcs] versus a [Centralized Version Control System][cvs].
 And then they talk about [git][git] [vs.][gvhg] [Mercurial][hg], another DVCS.

 But for users who have never considered using *any* version control systems -- or those who have thought about using git but have put it off because it seems too difficult -- "Why use git?" is a much deeper question than "why *choose* git?"

-In fact, most introductory tutorials start by walking the reader through the most basic git commands, taking for granted that the beginner has already convinced him or herself that he even *wants* to be using those basic git commands.
+In fact, most introductory tutorials start by walking the reader through the most basic git commands, taking for granted that the beginner has already convinced him or herself that they even *want* to be using those basic git commands.
 Never mind explaining why they would use those commands to achieve what they *do* want to do, or why they would even use git at all.

-This guide is intended for scientists, in particular PhD students and their collaborators, advisors and professors -- and other regular people who occasionally write code to get things done.
+With that in mind, this guide is intended for scientists, in particular PhD students and their collaborators, advisors and professors -- and other regular people who occasionally write code to get things done.
 As a group, we're overworked, underpaid and busy.
 But we also have a much higher tolerance for learning something new to add new skills to our growing skill sets.

 Doing science is rigorous and precise.
 Writing, editing and publishing papers is a trial-by-fire adventure in organization.
 Git is a powerful tool that can make your life easier:

 * It makes keeping a permanent record of the history of your project possible, including each and every single change you make to your code or text.
 * It makes asynchronous collaboration with others completely doable, while freeing collaborators to experiment, dabble, edit and make changes on their own time, without having to worry about breaking things or having to be connected to the internet.
 * It makes your work easier and more efficient because the git workflow works best when you break your work into logical, one-item tasks.
 * It makes "rolling back" changes or loading *any version* of your project state a simple, one-line command.

 On the other hand, in the spirit of full disclosure, git at times seems very mysterious.
 It's entirely a command line tool and it requires you to have at least a fundamental understanding of what's going on behind the curtains.
-There are a few graphical tools available, but they still require you to understand the system.
+There are a few graphical tools available, but they still work best when you understand the system.

-So that's what we're going to do now.
+That's what we're going to do now.
 In the next section I want to show you how git works by taking a look at how most "regular" people (who have never spent an inordinate amount of time thinking about version control) approach version control.
 In it, we'll see that basic git isn't very different from what most people are doing now, it's just a lot more powerful and deliberate.
 We'll also hopefully see just how much an actual version control system can help you out.

 [git]: http://git-scm.com
 [dvcs]: https://en.wikipedia.org/wiki/Distributed_version_control_system